 The evolved SOC – blending automated action with new experience measures

 As we noted, here, new techniques will enable correlation of real customer experience reports with the network conditions responsible, going beyond far the traditional focus on alarms and triggered reports.
-If we can realise this vision – automating problem detection and resolution and integrating real reports of customer experience – then the SOC really will prove to be the key to future service delivery.
+If we can realize this vision – automating problem detection and resolution and integrating real reports of customer experience – then the SOC really will prove to be the key to future service delivery.

 ELISA POLYSTAR MEDIA CONTACT

 “Service performance measurement methods over 5G experimental networks” 5GPP, White Paper – ICT-19 performance KPIs